calvinkw1/booking_quotes_tool/README.md

 - The inquiry should have a price, which is the sum of all _nights_ that the guest stayed in the room.
 So a stay from May 1st to May 3rd would have two nights.
 - The inquiry should store the amount of taxes that were withheld, when the inquiry was made.

+1) Let’s not worry about the difference between a booking or an inquiry at this point.
+Although that difference does exist!

+2) A rental site is a site you can book on e.g. Booking.com, Sonder, Expedia etc.

+3) This is a product choice you should make, but it’s a good question!
+How are the UIs different in these two cases?
+Is one easier to use than another.
+Note: I understand without prototyping and testing you can’t definitely answer this, but make your best judgement call

+4) There are actually tax zones in a city, let’s just assume a constant rate per unit.
+You can choose where it makes the most sense to store them

-## Notes
+## Changelog Notes

 ### Changes/Additions on Associations and Models
-- Added Inquiry model with belongs_to assoc. with Unit.
-Unit has_many inquiries.
+- Added Inquiry model with `belongs_to` assoc. with Unit.
+Unit `has_many` inquiries.
 Inquiry has the following columns:
   - rental_site
   - unit_id
   - price